Itvisors/mendix-DataTables/README.md

 - _Table class_ - Specify class(es) to be put on the table
 - _Show table information_ - When turned on, display information: Showing 1 to 6 of 50,000 entries
 - _Use infinite scroll_ - Use infinite scroll rather than the default paging buttons.
 Set nowrap on the table class!
+- _Horizontal scrolling_ - When true, horizontal scrolling is used.
+Set nowrap on the table class!
 - _Vertical scrolling_ - Optional, any CSS unit, default 200px.
 When specified, vertical scrolling is used and height of the rows is constrained to the specified height
 - _State save name_ - Optional.
 When specified, grid layout state is saved to and loaded from browser local storage using the specied name.
 Make sure this name is unique across your application!